 What do I need to do?

-Nothing – it is your employer’s responsibility to contact HMRC through a new online portal the Government are setting up.
+Nothing – it is your employer’s responsibility to contact HMRC through the online portal.

 It is your employers responsibility to discuss any changes to your contract with you, and these changes must be made by agreement.